10 Things You Must Do As You Enter Your Cruise Cabin

 Although cruise ships are generally very clean, there are some things you need to be especially careful about.

-According to some research, there are some things in hotel rooms and cabins on cruises that are dirtier than others.
+According to some research, there are some things in hotel rooms and cruise cabins that are dirtier than others.

-These include the remote control, the telephone, the buttons to turn on the light, and the drawer handles.
-If you want a thorough cleaning, you can go over these things with sanitizing wipes.
+These include the remote control, the telephone, the light switches, and the drawer handles.
+If you want a thorough cleaning, you can go over these things with sanitizing wipes (remember to bring them).

 7. Put your precious things in the safe